Liability Begins With First Obtaining Jurisdiction Over Defendant – FAQ

 - A case docket number

-What If I Don’t Respond To Being Served?
+What If the Defendant Fails to Respond to Being Served?

-Failure to respond to a lawful and correctly served summons and complaint, such as filing and serving a responsive pleading such as an answer or demurrer, will allow the plaintiff to request the court to have a default judgment entered against the defendant.
+Failure to respond to a lawful and correctly served summons and complaint, such as filing and serving a responsive pleading, such as an answer or demurrer, will allow the plaintiff to request the court enter a default judgment against the defendant.

 However, before the court enters the default, the plaintiff must demonstrate that legal service was legally made upon the defendant, whether by personal service, substituted service, or publication.